GosiaGie/antenka/README.md

 2) find a voleyball match to play.

 Basic concept is event (abstract `Event`) - at this moment only voleyball match `Match` and its placeholders for players `Slots`s.
 Every `Slot` has requirements about a wanted player and player, who applied on this.
-Because of a biderectional relationship between `Match`and 'Slot', it is easy to use `Slot` reference to `Match` and get informations about a match.
+Because of a biderectional relationship between `Match`and `Slot`, it is easy to use `Slot` 's reference to `Match` and get informations about a match.

 ![obraz](https://github.com/GosiaGie/antenka/assets/52133577/5646416b-66e4-481d-999e-4ebcaf4d963b)